-Investigation Report of CEMS Exceedances Date 1 - 30 April 2024 Time Continuous Monitoring throughout April 2024 Monitoring Location Continuous Environmental Monitoring Systems (CEMS) Parameter Various emission parameters of the Cogeneration Units (CHPs) and Ammonia Stripping Plant (ASP) Exceedance Description 1.
-Continuous monitoring was carried out at the CAPCS, CHPs, and ASP throughout the reporting period using the CEMS.
+Investigation Report of CEMS Exceedances Date 1 - 30 June 2024 Time Continuous Monitoring throughout June 2024 Monitoring Location Continuous Environmental Monitoring Systems (CEMS) Parameter Various emission parameters of the Cogeneration Units (CHPs) and Ammonia Stripping Plant (ASP) Exceedance Description Continuous monitoring was carried out at the CAPCS, CHPs, and ASP throughout the reporting period using the CEMS.
 According to the EM&A Manual, an exceedance is considered if the emission concentration of the concerned pollutants is higher than the emission limits stated in Tables 2.2, 2.3, 2.4, and 2.5 of the EM&A Manual (Version F) for the CAPCS, CHPs, Standby Flare, and ASP respectively.
-The concentrations of the concerned air pollutants were monitored online by the CEMS.
-Exceedances of various emission parameters were recorded on the CEMS including: NO_x, SO2, and HCl from CHP1; NO x , SO 2 , and HCl from CHP2; NO_x and SO2 from CHP3; and • NO x , SO 2 , NH 3 , and HCl from the ASP.
-2. The Contractor has investigated the cause of the exceedances and identified that: • The exceedances of NO_x , SO_2 , and HCl from the CHPs; NO_x , SO_2 , and NH_3 from the ASP; and HF from the Standby Flare occurred due to system instability. \bullet Regarding the NO x exceedances from CHP1, the Contractor has identified that the Co-gen unit may have been burning lubrication oil, which caused many of the exceedances. \bullet Regarding the NO x exceedances from CHP2, the Contractor has identified that the exceedances may be attributed to the frequent stopping/ starting of the system. \bullet Regarding the NO x exceedances from CHP3, the Contractor has identified that the exceedances may be reduced by various finetuning measures.
-Regarding the SO2 exceedances from the CHPs, SO2 sampling and testing was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
+The concentrations of the concerned air pollutants were monitored on-line by the CEMS.
+Exceedances of various emission parameters were recorded on the CEMS including: o NO x and SO2 from CHP1; ○ NO x from CHP2; ○ NO x from CHP3; \circ NO x , SO 2 , and NH 3 , from the ASP.
+The Contractor has investigated the cause of the exceedances and identified that: The exceedances of NO_x and SO2 and from the CHPs; NO_x, SO2, and NH3 from the ASP occurred due to system instability. \bullet Regarding the NO x exceedances from CHP1, the Contractor has identified that the exceedances may be attributed to the frequent stopping/ starting of the system. \bullet Regarding the NO x exceedances from CHP2, the Contractor has identified that the exceedances may be attributed to the frequent stopping/ starting of the system. $ \bullet \text{Regarding the NO}x \text{ exceedances from CHP3, the Contractor has } \\ \text{identified that the exceedances may be reduced by various finetuning measures.} $ Regarding the SO2 exceedances from the CHPs, SO2 sampling and testing was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
 The lower values measured by the laboratory was attributed to methane gas interference.
 Based on this study, it was proposed to implement a correction factor in the CEMS to adjust for the methane gas interference.
-The MT and IEC have reviewed the proposal and have
+After review by MT and IEC, the correction factor was implemented on 17 May 2024.

-Investigation Report of CEMS Exceedances no objections.
-This correction factor is planned to be implemented by May 2024.
-The various exceedances from the ASP can be attributed to the frequent starting and stopping of the system which has been causing unstable process conditions during operation.
+Investigation Report of CEMS Exceedances The various exceedances from the ASP can be attributed to the frequent starting and stopping of the system which has been causing unstable process conditions during operation.
 Action Taken / Action to be Taken The Contractor investigated the reason for the exceedances and arranged Remedial Works and Follow-up Actions (see below).
-Additionally, the MT suggested via email and face-to-face meeting during the monthly site audit (19 April 2024) several further remedial works for the Contractor to consider, including to: Rectify and check the monitoring equipment including sensors, conduct review of monitoring data, and make sure the data collected are reflecting the actual emissions from the operation of the ORRC1; Consider engaging a third-party laboratory to conduct sampling at selected location(s) to verify the monitoring results provided by the Contractor; Consider strengthening the engineering design team by engaging third-party process/ systems engineer to provide engineering advice and to improve the performance of ORRC1, such that the emission limits set in the approved EIA Report and EM&A Manual could be complied with; Consider investigating the optimum level of waste input and controlling the waste input to the identified optimum level, so the CHPs can be operated for best performance; and Consider investigating the interim measures to reduce the exceedance events in the short term.
 Remedial Works and Follow-up Actions The Remedial Works and Follow-up Actions to be implemented by the Contractor to address the above exceedances (as well as updates on any exceedances from recent months) are detailed in the following table below.